DietPi Setup#

 After opening PuTTY, connect to your device’s IP address and configure the user as root and the password as dietpi.

 Now you should have shell access to DietPi.
 Since this is the first time logging into the system, it will prompt you to configure and install software.
-Most of the default options are fine, but feel free to change them if you know what you are doing.

 Installing Docker#